 How to get to Lanzarote

 As if you need another reason to want to visit Spain, there’s Lanzarote.
-You can fly to the Lanzarote Airport (ACE) from several locations.
+You can fly to the Cesar Manrique-Lanzarote Airport (ACE) from several locations.
 ACE is the main gateway for domestic and international flights to the island.
 The major part of Lanzarote Airport traffic is from the European Union.

 Another way to get to Lanzarote is on a cruise ship.
 Some European cruises make a stop in Lanzarote and the Canary Islands.

 Currency in Lanzarote

 In the Canary Islands, use Euros as your main currency.
 When you arrive on Lanzarote, there are numerous banks from which you will be able to exchange dollars or British pounds.

 When deciding on where to stay, in addition to costs, definitely take into consideration you want to do while you are visiting Lanzarote.
 If you are looking for children’s and adult activities, staying in the south and east coast areas will be more convenient for you.
 There is lots to do, including entertainment, children’s activities, and gorgeous beaches to enjoy.

 North Lanzarote has wonderful landscaping and a lot of foliage and palm trees, but it is quieter than other parts of the region and has no large resorts.
 The west side of the island, while beautiful, has consistent winds throughout the year.
 If you are visiting Lanzarote to surf, it is the preferred location for surfers.

 Some places to stay on the island include:

 - Playa Blanca – “White Beach” in southernmost area in Lanzarote and the newest resort

 - Haria – North, located in the “valley of 1,000 palm trees” which grow natively there